TWOMP

 Instead, it offers a structured creative journey to help you:

-- Slow down your way of seeing
+- Improve your way of seeing

 - Make images with greater intention